marciocamello/jwt-example/readme.md

-# jwt-tutorial
+# jwt-example

-> A Laravel and Vue.js project
+> A basic JWT example using Laravel and Vue.js

 ## Build Setup - Backend